Dogpatch USA: Bud Pelsor Ownership

 On August 13, 2014, what was left of the park was sold again, this time to Charles "Bud" Pelsor, the inventor of a "spill-proof" dog bowl, and his partners for $2 million.
 Pelsor, who had recently purchased much of the surrounding land, announced that he planned to reopen the park as an ecotourism village.
-On December 8, 2014 the park was opened to the public for the first time since it closed 21 years earlier.
+On December 8, 2014, the park was opened to the public for the first time since it had closed 21 years earlier.
 That weekend, over 5,000 visitors toured the property in anticipation of a grand opening date in the future.
 Pelsor's plans included restoring the stream, trout farm and mill, featuring music performances, and opening a restaurant.
 The reopened park, he said, would be named the Village at Dogpatch.

 Three buildings burned on the Dogpatch Grounds on February 22, 2015; the buildings were a total loss.
 Newton County, Arkansas, officials have deemed the incident "suspicious".
 No one was reported to be injured in the blaze.

 On May 16 and 17, the park was opened to the public for a second time.
 Several music groups performed, and artisans from around the Ozarks demonstrated and sold their crafts.

 In March 2016, Pelsor put the park up for sale for $3 million, explaining that his business partner, James Robertson, wanted to sell his share of the park, but Pelsor could not afford to buy him out.
 Pelsor said he would happy to remain co-owner by selling just half the park to a new business partner.